My Resume

 MRC 1.0.0

-This is what I ended up with for my first (mostly) working version of the app.
+This is the first (mostly) working version of what I created.
 It got the basics of what I wanted it to be able to do down.
 Adding record, tags, and ratings.
 I found myself actually wanting to use the app to pick what to listen to and I even started listening to my records more.
 I considered it a success.

 v1.1.0